vyrzdev/Synchro/README.md

 ```
 # Project Structure
 The structure of the project is as follows:
-- `src/interpreter`: Core logic for the system, history and application.
+- `src/core`: Core logic for the system, history and application.
 - `src/simulation`: Simulation-specific models, configuration, etc.
 - `src/real_world`: Real-World specific workers, configuration, etc.
 - `scenarios`: Various simulation configurations to explore.
 - `src`: Start logic, and common logic between all system components.

-*Note:* While this branch was started a couple weeks ago- there were many prior experiments and implementations.\
+*Note:* While this branch was started a few weeks ago- there were many prior experiments and implementations.\
 I include these as partial artifacts for reference in the `archive` directory.